How To Test The Throttle Position Sensor (1991-1995 3.0L Chrysler, Dodge, Plymouth)

 The throttle position sensor (TPS) provides one of the most crucial pieces of information your 1991-1995 3.0L V6 Chrysler, Dodge, or Plymouth vehicle needs to run correctly.

 Fortunately, when it fails, it's not difficult to test.
-In this tutorial, I'll show you how to check that it's generating a TPS signal, receiving 5 volts, and has a good Ground.
+In this tutorial, I'll show you how to check that it's generating a TPS signal, receiving 5 Volts, and has a good Ground.

 You'll also be able to diagnose any of the following OBD I TPS trouble codes that may be lighting up the check engine light: